goldfinch-eng/mono/packages/docs/docs/reference/contracts/core/callable/internal-structure.md

 This is important for keeping track of interest bearing balance, and tracking the accrual of interest when the interest-bearing balance can change.

+Checkpointing also settles reserved principal if a principal payment due date has passed since the last time a checkpoint occurred.
+Settling reserved principal converts the reserved principal into principal paid.

 # Interest bearing balance
 See the general documentation on Interest bearing balance for general business logic.